michael-genson/jewel-coupon-clipper/README.md

     root: "https://www.jewelosco.com" # optional, defaults to jewelosco.com - see "Other banners" below
     banner: "" # optional - inferred from root if omitted, see "Other banners" below
     apprise_url: "" # optional - overrides APPRISE_URL for this user, see "Notifications" above
+    redeem_points_for_cash: false # optional - see "Redeeming points for cash" above
 ```
 #### ID